 Unless you’re leaving relevant comments on high-traffic blogs in your industry, blog commenting will be a poor way to promote your eCommerce store.
 If you’re thinking that you’ll get some SEO juice, think again.
 All links in blog comments are nofollowed, meaning they don’t pass any SEO benefit.
 So you’re solely dependent on people clicking through to your site, and then just happening to also want what you’re selling.
 Not great odds.

 You’ve undoubtedly received those “let’s swap links!” emails, usually from people you’ve never met before.
 There’s nothing wrong with sites naturally linking to each other, but aggressive reciprocal linking is incredibly easy for Google to detect and discount.
 Don’t waste your time.

 It’s tempting to hire a cheap SEO firm that promises you the moon, and you may see results in the short term.
 But the spammy and short-sighted tactics they’re almost certain to employ will eventually come back to haunt you.
 I hired an overseas SEO firm to do a lot of work on one of my websites, and for a while everything worked out great.
 It was only until the recent Penguin update, when I lost 80% of the site’s organic traffic, that I realized the mistake I’d made.

 If you’re going to use an SEO firm, make sure it’s highly respected with a long track record of white-hat link building.
 Otherwise, you’re putting all the legitimate SEO work you do at stake.

 Let Me Know What You Think!

 Did I miss any great marketing and SEO strategies?
 Think I’ve unfairly demonized a technique?
+We’ve also got a great post that covers how to get life-changing press for your business right here.
 I’d love to hear your questions and comments in the section below!